b5050d/stl_generation/README.md

 - Triangles are listed in ascending vertical order as much as is possible
 - Triangles points are listed counter clockwise

+Functional Decomp for the webpage (just the paint editor):
+- Things can be copied into it
+- can be submitted and accepted into tthe application
+- can select and scale

+Nice to haves
+- Squares and circles?